Dodgers pummel Pirates 9-0 for 6th straight win, gain on SF

 Muncy jumped on JT Brubaker in the first inning, belting a two-run shot to left.
 Seager added an RBI single down the right-field line for a 3-0 lead.

-Pollock hit a solo shot in the second and Muncy connected again in the fourth, making it 7-0 when he blasted a three-run shot to right for his team-leading 28th homer.
+Pollock hit his 15th homer in the second and Muncy connected again in the fourth, making it 7-0 when he blasted a three-run shot to right.
+Pollock finished 3 for 4 to raise his average to .310 and scored three runs.

-Seager added a two-run homer off Mitch Keller in the sixth.
+Seager added a two-run homer off Kyle Keller in the sixth.

 The Pirates were held to three hits in dropping their fifth in a row and 15th in 17 games.